skhemissa/Open-Secure-Bastion/README.md

 * Members of "cn=guacamole,ou=groups,dc=test,dc=local" are allowed for accessing the Remote Access Gateway.
 ... users could be members of multiple groups.

-Don't forget to generate a password for each accout.
+Don't forget to generate a password for each account.
 ```
 $ /sbin/slappasswd
 New password: